Getting back in shape after an extended break from the gym requires careful planning so you don’t overdo it.

 In this article, I’ll talk about how long it takes to get back in shape after a long break and provide tips on how to get back in shape safely.
 I’ll also provide a list of mistakes to avoid when getting back in shape.

 Looking to start right away?
 Download the Fitbod app and get access to a customizable routine that can get you back in shape.
 It’s designed to work with your schedule and available equipment, so you have no excuses to skip any more workouts.
-Try Fitbod today and get your first three workouts for free!
+Try Fitbod today and get your workouts for free!

 How Long Does It Take to Get Back in Shape After a Long Break?